neillturner/kitchen-puppet/README.md

 You can also use the PuppetApply driver with a docker container, provided the necessary box requirements to install puppet are included inside the container.
 The easiest way to do this is to supply Kitchen-Docker with a custom dockerfile to install the needed dependencies for puppet installation.

+## Windows Support

+There is windows/winrm support, currently not all functionality is supported.
+  * `require_chef_for_busser: false` (it is possible to call rspec over winrm to run the tests)
+  * `resolve_with_librarian_puppet: false` (librarian-puppet is not working on windows server)

+Sample Puppet Repositories
+  * A sample hello world example puppet repository: https://github.com/neillturner/puppet_windows_repo
+  * A more extensive sample installing virtualbox on windows: https://github.com/red-gate/puppet-virtualbox_windows

 ## Test-Kitchen Serverspec

 To run the verify step with the test-kitchen serverspec setup your puppet repository as follows: